kaneis1/decision/log.md

 done! -- instead of using top 10% reward, we use ramdonly 20% data to prove another 80% data accracy -- use `Predicting Human Cooperation` paper metric to find out and also need to learn how to take trajectories done! -- divide trajectories by period

+-- recreate lstm and all model in your paper
+-- find another good dataset
+--

 question: